bk2564/unique-value/README.md

 # unique-value
-This simple solution uses XOR to find an unique value in a array of duplicates
+This simple solution uses XOR to find an unique value in an array of duplicates